 What is Dat?

-Dat, The Protocol
+Dat, The Project

 The Internet is broken – and we are using it to access and distribute all of human knowledge.
 Data monopolies hold and enclose upon personal & public datasets, threatening universal access.
 To tackle this problem, between 2013 and 2015 we performed a series of design & development sprints in collaboration with researchers, librarians, and civic technologists working to preserve the digital knowledge commons.
 Out of this research we built Dat, a distributed ledger & peer-to-peer data sharing toolkit.

 Since 2013, the Dat community has led cutting-edge research and development.
 We took Unix-style programming to heart, designing our entire codebase as composable modules, and publishing everything as open-source from the first commit.
 Releasing early and often has allowed a healthy, bazaar-style ecosystem to evolve around our toolkit.

 Dat combines the best of BitTorrent and Git.
 From BitTorrent, we took the scaling properties of peer-to-peer: downloads get faster rather than slower as more people join the network.
 From Git, we took mutability: the original publisher can add or modify data while peers can keep a full history for auditing and preservation.
 Dat is unique in the rapidly growing area of decentralized web, blockchain, and other cryptocurrency projects.
 It was the first in the field with a public interest focus.